ahmadfebrianto/telegram-bots/README.md

 # telegram_bots
-A collection of stupid bots I created when I am drunk
+A collection of useless bots I created for fun.